sthefanyspina/sthefanyspina/README.md

 ### About Me
 <p>Hello, my name is Sthefany! </br>
 I'm a student of Analysis and and Systems Development; </br>
-Currently i'm focused on developing my skills in programming and lerning more about Data Science, Generative AI, Probabilistic Machine Learning.<p/>
+Currently i'm focused on developing my skills in programming and lerning more about Data Science, Generative AI, Probabilistic and Machine Learning.<p/>

 ### 💬 Contacts:
 <div align="center" >